 Upon Deal Completion

-The most straightforward exit strategy is to hold your position until the deal closes.
+The most straightforward exit strategy is to hold your position until the deal closes and the target shares are automatically delisted and converted into the agreed-upon cash or stock consideration.

-• Full Profit Realization: You capture the entire arbitrage spread.
+- Full Profit Realization: You harvest the absolute remainder of the contractual gross spread.

 If Deal Likelihood Diminishes

 Sometimes, new information suggests the merger might not go through.
-In such cases, it may be wise to exit your position early.
+In such cases, it may be wise to exit your position early and absorb a defined loss to preserve capital.

-• Capital Reallocation: Freed-up funds can be invested elsewhere.
+- Capital Reallocation: Freed-up funds can be invested immediately into clean, high-probability spreads elsewhere in the market.

 Case Study: Paulson’s Timing in the Sprint–T-Mobile Merger